sourcecred/docs/docs/beta/our-platforms.md

 ##### Roam and Cred

-SourceCred does not currently have a plugin or integration for Roam and no Cred is Minted from Roam notes as of right now.
+SourceCred does not currently have a plugin or integration for Roam and no Cred is minted from Roam notes as of right now.
 Eventually we will be able to flow Cred based on factors we track, like meeting attendance, who hosted, who recorded, etc; and Cred will be distributed retroactively based on data from those past meeting notes.